meerkat-dashboard/meerkat/docs/operations.md

 Dashboards are stored on the filesystem as JSON files.
 In a default installation, the path to dashboards is `/usr/local/meerkat/dashboards`.

+The `dashboards-background` directory is for image file data.
-The `dashboard-data` directory is for image/file data.
+The `dashboards-sound` directory is for audio file data.